-The aluminium rotor hub bar is pre-coned to the natural coning angle of the blades and connects the blades firmly to each side using 6 fitting bolts and a clamping profile.
+The aluminium rotor hub bar is pre-coned to the natural coning angle of the blades and connects the blades firmly to each side using 6 fitting bolts (9 bolts in earlier hub bars) and a clamping profile.
 In order to compensate for asymmetric air flow in forward flight the blades are free to teeter.
 The hinge assembly consists of teeter tower, teeter bolt and teeter block.